tomz2000-lab/PJS_Pipeline/README.md

 - **Docker** – Required for containerized deployment.
 - **MongoDB** – Local or cloud-hosted instance.
 - **SQLite** – Included with Python.
+- **Hadware** - Have at least 8 GB of VRAM available and a GPU supporting CUDA.

 ### 2. Clone the Repository